olgarithms/sphinx-tutorial/docs/documenting-your-api.md

 generate easy to read API documentation and keep it in sync with your code.
 Let's learn how to use it.

 Open the file `office.py`.
-We are going to to create [Python docstrings](https://peps.python.org/pep-0257/) in order to explain how to use the interface.
+We are going to add
+[Python docstrings](https://peps.python.org/pep-0257/) to the class `TheOffice` to document how to use the API.
 In this tutorial we will follow the [Google-style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) docstring.
 There are other styles you can explore, outside the scope of this tutorial.